 - Direct Provision: working directly with those in Direct Provision, asylum seekers in the community and refugees.

 - Growing our Policy Work Agenda: across all thematic areas including broader social and economic policy issues that also affect ethnic minorities.

 - Representational Work: Building Leadership among Ethnic Minorities to represent the issues that affect their lives across all areas of our work and representing Cultúr in a wide range of fora.

-All thematic areas would have three dimensions: community work, human rights
+All thematic areas have three dimensions: community work, human rights

 framework and policy work.

-To continue to develop Cultúr as a valued local community work organisation that has resources, structures and policies to achieve its aims and is accountable to all its stakeholders.
+GOAL 5: To ensure Cultúr continues as a community resource, that can achieve its aim and is accountable to all its stakeholders.

 Evaluation and Implementation Framework